De Boelelaan/VU tram stop

-There were two tram stops with the name De Boelelaan/VU at or near the instersection of Parnassusweg/Buitenveldertselaan & De Boelelaan in Amsterdam.
-(Parnassusweg and Buitenveldertselaan are effectively the same north/south street with a change of name at the cross-street De Boelelaan.)
+There were two tram stops with the name De Boelelaan/VU at or near the intersection of Parnassusweg/Buitenveldertselaan & De Boelelaan in Amsterdam.
+(Parnassusweg and Buitenveldertselaan are effectively the same north–south street with a change of name at the cross-street De Boelelaan.)
 A combined metro/tram stop was located along Buitenveldertselaan on the south side of De Boelelaan, and a separate tram stop is located on the north side of De Boelelaan about 180 m west of Parnassusweg.
 The information box (right) pertains to the former stop along Buitenveldertselaan.

 Metro stop along Buitenveldertselaan

 The former stop De Boelelaan/VU. located along Buitenveldertselaan, was a combined metro station and tram stop.
 Until its closing in 2019, it served metro line 51, a hybrid metro/sneltram (light rail) route, and tram route 5.
 After closing, the facility was demolished.
 Today, riders are expected to use the nearby A.J.
 Ernststraat stop (about 300 m to the south) which serves tram lines 5 and 25.
 Tram line 25 replaced metro line 51 south of Amsterdam Zuid station; it opened officially on 13 December 2020, unofficially 4 days earlier on 9 December.
 Today, trams of lines 5 and 25 bypass the site.

 Before being closed, the stop had served both the low-floor trams of tram line 5 plus the high-floor trams of metro line 51.
 Both lines 5 and 51 shared the same pair of tracks but used separate, adjacent platforms.
 There were a pair of low-level platforms for line 5 and a separate pair of high-level platforms for line 51, with stairs connecting the two platform levels.
 In 2019, metro line 51 service south of Amsterdam Zuid station was terminated to rebuild stations to accommodate only the low-floor trams of lines 5 and 25; however, this stop was not retained.

 In order to increase reliability and reduce travel time on the rebuilt line, five line 51 stations, including De Boelelaan/VU, were demolished instead of being retained for low-floor trams.
 In March 2015, the plan was to demolish the A.J.
 Ernststraat stop, and move the De Boelelaan/VU further south.
 (At that time, the two stops were 350 m apart.)
 However, by September 2016, the fate of the two stops was interchanged.
 De Boelelaan/VU would be demolished, and the A.J.
 Ernststraat stop would be moved slightly north.
 The decision was related to the development of the knowledge district (kenniskwartier) of the Vrije Universiteit Amsterdam (VU).